shinymonitor/flare/README.md

 In conventional embedded ML, a model is trained offline on a known dataset and deployed as a static artifact.
 It cannot adapt to a new environment, a new signal source, or a new definition of "event" without going back to a development machine.

-FLARE is self-supervised closed-loop learning algorithm that has automatic online adaptation.
+FLARE has automatic online adaptation and self-supervised closed-loop learning.

 ## Target applications